 You Sure It’s Not Racist?

-There are images of the Ross flag being carried by some neo-Nazis, white nationalists and others in recent years.
+There are images of some neo-Nazis, white nationalists and others carrying the Ross flag in recent years.
 But the same groups have also carried the “Stars and Stripes”—our current 50-star flag.
 Of course, context is key.
 Some liberal outlets, such as the Daily Kos, have offered examples where Trump supporters have carried the flag in one photo, followed by another photo that showed white nationalists with the flag.
 The message lacks subtlety.
 If you can tie the flag to racists, then when supporters of President Trump carry the same flag, they can more easily be branded as racists.

 There is some bad reporting here, however.
 The editors at the Daily Kos clearly don’t know their historic flags.
 One image isn’t of the Betsy Ross flag, but rather the “Stars and Bars” of the Confederate States of America.
 Instead of 13 stripes, it has just three stripes, or more accurately “bars.”